mitsumehta/learning-library/solutions-library/hyperion-move-improve/introduction/introduction.md

 ## About this Workshop

-This workshop is focusing on setting up Hyperion modules on Oracle cloud infrastructure using .
+This workshop is focusing on setting up Hyperion modules on Oracle cloud infrastructure.

-Estimated Lab Time: n minutes -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.
+Estimated Lab Time: 5-6 hours -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.

+Notes:

+The workshop is quite detailed and technical.
+PLEASE take your time and DO NOT skip any steps.
+IP addresses and URLs in the screenshots in this workbook may differ from what you use in the labs as these are dynamically generated.
+For security purposes, some sensitive text (such as IP addresses) may be redacted in the screenshots in this workbook.

+## Workshop Overview

+The following figure (W-1) outlines the workshop architecture.
+Figure W-1: Workshop Architecture

 1. Oracle Hyperion Foundation Services